hdquemada/hdquemada.github.io/_pages/cv.md

 December 2018-Present Principal Research Associate, Department of Biological Sciences, Western Michigan University

-Lead a group of consultants to work with the Foundation for the National Institutes of Health and the African Union Development Agency to provide regulators in several countries in Africa with the necessary technical background and strengthened capacity to handle applications for research
+Led a group of consultants to work with the Foundation for the National Institutes of Health and the African Union Development Agency to provide regulators in several countries in Africa with the necessary technical background and strengthened capacity to handle applications for research